Free Tree Giveaway

 Where to Plant

-• Grows best in sun but can tolerate some shade
+• Grow best in moist, well drained soils, but can also tolerate dry soils

 Paper Birch (Betula papyrifera)